whl1729/note/computer/rust/trpl/07_managing_growing_projects_with_packages_crates_and_modules.md

     - If a package contains src/main.rs and src/lib.rs, it has two crates: a library and a binary, both with the same name as the package.
     - src/main.rs and src/lib.rs are called crate roots.
 The reason for their name is that the contents of either of these two files form a module named crate at the root of the crate’s module structure, known as the module tree.

-> Question: I can't understand crate root?
+> [Solved] Q: I can't understand crate root?
+>     - A: In fact, the above description offers a clear answer: crate root is a source file whose name is src/main.rs or src/lib.rs

 2. A package is one or more crates that provide a set of functionality.
 A package contains a Cargo.toml file that describes how to build those crates.